Ride in the Rain FAQs

 You’ll need to recreate your team from scratch.
 The system is set up this way to encourage previous year’s team members to branch out, form their own teams, and grow the challenge.

 How do I join an existing team?

-First, you need to fully register as an individual and join the Ride in the Rain Challenge.
-One you are registered, the easiest way to join a team is to have the captain invite you to the team using the green “Invite” tab in the main tool bar.
-You can also select “Find Team” in the “Challenge Actions” box on the right side of the Challenge Overview page.
+First, you need to fully register as an individual.
+Once you are registered, the easiest way to join a team is to have the captain invite you.

 What is an allowed team size for the Challenge?